Thermal Properties of Gauge-Invariant Graphene in Noncommutative Phase-Space

 \section{{ Conclusion}}

-In this work, we investigated the thermal behavior of a gauge-invariant graphene system within the framework of NCPS under a constant external MF.
-Since graphene in NCPS generally exhibits gauge non-invariance, we first constructed a gauge-invariant formulation of the graphene system in NCPS.
-Using the ladder-operator formalism, we derived the deformed Landau levels and their corresponding eigenstates.
-Based on this spectrum, the canonical partition function was evaluated via the Hurwitz zeta-function method, allowing us to determine the thermodynamic quantities, namely the free energy, internal energy, entropy, and specific heat capacity.
-The results are presented in Figs. \ref{2}--\ref{4}, where the influences of NCPS parameters are analyzed in detail.
-The behavior of the thermal functions shows that phase-space NCy introduces noticeable deviations from the standard commutative profile.
-Moreover, the curves of the mean energy and specific heat exhibit excellent agreement with the asymptotic limits given in Eq. (\ref{eq:46}).
+In this work, we investigated the thermal behavior of a gauge-invariant graphene system within NCPS framework under a constant external MF.
+Since standard NC formulations generally lead to gauge-invariance issues, a consistent gauge-invariant construction of the graphene Hamiltonian in NCPS was first established.
+Using the ladder-operator formalism, the corresponding deformed Landau levels and eigenstates were derived.
+On this basis, the canonical partition function was computed using the Riemann zeta-function method, allowing the determination the thermodynamic quantities, namely the free energy, internal energy, entropy, and specific heat capacity.
+The resulting thermodynamic behavior, presented in Figs. \ref{2}--\ref{4}, shows that phase-space NCy induces systematic deviations from the commutative graphene case.
+The curves of the mean energy and specific heat exhibit excellent agreement with the asymptotic limits given in Eq. (\ref{eq:46}).
+In addition, a mapping of gauge-invariant deformed model to the AJC model was established, providing a bridge to quantum-optical interpretation.

 We suggest that 2D Dirac materials such as graphene provide a promising platform for probing NC geometries and for exploring possible experimental signatures.
-Future work may extend this approach by establishing a correspondence between the gauge-invariant deformed graphene system and the well-known Jaynes--Cummings and Anti--Jaynes--Cummings models in quantum optics.
-It would also be interesting to investigate the possible emergence of a quantum phase transition in this framework.
+Possible extensions of this work include the study of anomalous quantum Hall effect, Zitterbewegung dynamics, and the investigation of possible emergence of a quantum phase transition in this framework.